-82.6 percent of Chief Sales Officers (CSOs) believe a strong sales tech stack is crucial for driving revenues and achieving sales targets.
+82.6 percent of Chief Sales Officers (CSOs) believe a strong sales tool kit is crucial for driving revenues and achieving sales targets.
 However, only 29 percent of CSOs are satisfied with what they currently have.

 57 percent of sales people fail to meet their sales targets according to CSO insights.
-Filling such cracks in the existing sales processes is the top priority of revenue leaders for 2022.
+Filling such cracks in the existing sales processes and consolidating their tech stack are top priorities of revenue leaders for 2023.

 Sales tech market is a crowded space, making it even more confusing to select a solution that helps to increase revenues.